LazerFX/gilded.rose/Refactor-Steps.md

 Now that we're progressing, I'm finding the `Items[i].<value>` construct to be quite annoying.
 I'm going to replace the `for` loop with a `foreach` loop, and just operate on an `item` individually.

 ---

+The IDE now highlights a number of changes, once we've removed the unnecessary index accessors, related to using the compound (`++` and `--`) operators.
+We'll apply those as they also make the code easier to read.

+---